 I would have told you also to not waste your money on a new fuel filter.
 Except for diesel trucks, they last the life of the vehicle on Chrysler products unless they start to leak like mine did at 180,000 miles.
 The pickup screen in the tank will collapse or become plugged before the filter will, and even that is not very uncommon.
 Replacing the filter will not have any effect on the computer.
-He won't notice any change from that.
-Also remember we're dealing with way too much fuel.
+He will not notice any change from that.
+Also, remember we are dealing with way too much fuel.
 A plugged filter or screen will reduce volume and pressure.
 The engine would run poorly but the fuel mileage would not get worse.

 The reason your meter reading was bouncing around was due to those ripples.
 The meter takes a reading, thinks about it, displays it, then leaves it there while it goes back for another reading to think about.
 That one might have been taken, (like a snapshot), just when the voltage was at a high spot of that ripple.
 If you were to read that voltage on a scanner you would see it holding steady.

-What you need to do is either drive it long enough to get a code to set or you'll need a scanner to view live data to see what's going on.
+What you need to do is either drive it long enough to get a code to set or you will need a scanner to view live data to see what is going on.
 If the MAP sensor is indeed reporting a load higher than actual, the computer is going to request more fuel.
-THAT one can easily double fuel consumption.
+That one can easily double fuel consumption.

 No matter what the oxygen sensors see, the computer can only modify that initial calculation plus or minus about ten percent based on their readings.
-If it subtracts fuel, you'll have a noticeable stumble or hesitation on acceleration.
-If it's adding fuel, you likely won't even notice unless you carefully keep track of your fuel mileage.
+If it subtracts fuel, you will have a noticeable stumble or hesitation on acceleration.
+If I is adding fuel, you likely will not even notice unless you carefully keep track of your fuel mileage.
 Another clue when oxygen sensors or their readings are related to the problem is they are not even in the fuel metering calculation until they get to 600 degrees.
 For many years the O2 sensors have had electric heaters that turn on only when the engine is running to get them up to that temperature faster.
 Until that happens, the engine will run differently for that minute or two.

 Wednesday, January 18th, 2012 AT 11:12 PM